Pre-Settlement Injury Loan FAQs

 If I lose my case do I have to repay the loan?

-Is my attorney responsible for the pre-settlement loan if I lose my case or it is not paid from my settlement?
+Is my attorney responsible for the pre-settlement loan if I lose my case or is not paid from my settlement?

 How large of a pre-settlement loan can I get for my lawsuit?